makalin/CBD/README.md

 - [ ] Provide tools for converting JSON to CBD and vice versa.
 - [ ] Optimize for streaming data applications.
 - [ ] Add validation and schema support.
+- [ ] Add more format conversion utilities.
+- [ ] Enhance benchmark suite with more test cases.

 ## Contributing